Skip to content

 As we move forward, we remain committed to deepening our partnerships with both colleges and manufacturers, expanding access to workforce education for all communities, and scaling our successful initiatives.
 Together, we are shaping the future of manufacturing education and workforce development.

-I extend my heartfelt thanks to our community college administrators and stakeholders for your unwavering dedication and collaboration.
-Your efforts are essential to ensuring that our initiatives reach their full potential and that students gain the skills they need to succeed.
+I extend my heartfelt thanks to our community college administrators, stakeholders, and partners at the Blue Forge Alliance and the National Coalition of Advanced Technology Centers.
+Your unwavering dedication, collaboration, and efforts are essential to ensuring that our initiatives reach their full potential and that students gain the skills they need.

 Thank you for your continued support as we work toward building a stronger, more inclusive manufacturing workforce.